davified/refactoring-exercise/lesson-plan.md

 ### Session outline
 - Temperature check
-- Why do we need clean code?
+- Act 1: Why do we need clean code?
 (A: change and complexity)
     - Demo: pain of refactoring when code is dirty
     - 2 hats: data scientist (exploration) and software dev (production-ready and extensible codebase)
-- Context: titanic dataset
+- Interlude: Context on titanic dataset and notebook
     - What the Jupyter notebook does
     - Show data and dataframe
-- What are code smells? (go through list of What does bad code / clean code look like?)
+- Act 2: What are code smells? (go through list of What does bad code / clean code look like?)
     - Explicitly call out code smells by name
-- How do we clean up code in an existing data science / ml codebase?
+- Act 3: How do we clean up code in an existing data science / ml codebase?
     - go through refactoring process below
     - Hands-on exercise in refactoring titanic notebook)
-    - Technical crash course:
+- Technical crash course (before hands-on exercise):
-        - How to get set up
+    - How to get set up (Docker, run tests, IDE configuration)
     - How to write unit tests (Python syntax + arrange act assert)
     - how to write a unit test with dataframes
     - how to refactor 1 thing (use add_derived_title as demo)

 ### Refactoring process (for an existing notebook)